tjhorner/WebSentials/README.md

     <input id="textbox"></input>

-Tada, just add `#textbox` to an input and you have a nice textbox :).
+Tada, just add `#textbox` to an input and you have a nice textbox.

 Notifications
 -